by Ekaterina Botziou Pilalis

 Equality of the sexes

-Greek mythology also has no barriers to equality amongst men and women.
+Greek mythology also has no barriers to equality between men and women.
 Six of the twelve Olympian gods are men and six are women.

 While it is true that most of the tales feature men as the heroes, the women are portrayed as highly intelligent, skilled and cunning.